 Her pro bono practice has included securing asylum status for a Malaysian refugee, obtaining a favorable settlement for an artist in a breach of contract action in New York Supreme Court, and defending an elderly tenant in an eviction proceeding.

-Before joining Epstein Becker Green, Ms. Baratt was a Senior Litigation Associate in the Government Enforcement and Business Securities Litigation Practice Groups of an international law firm.
-While at law school, Ms. Baratt received CALI "Excellence for the Future Awards" in Employment Discrimination and Health Care Law.
+Before joining Epstein Becker Green, Carly was a Senior Litigation Associate in the Government Enforcement and Business Securities Litigation Practice Groups of an international law firm.
+While at law school, Carly received CALI “Excellence for the Future Awards” in Employment Discrimination and Health Care Law.